torryatco/Basilica/readme.md

 We used the random number to select a name from the array and return it to the calling function.

-Add another variable and message the output to product a string:
+Add another variable `basilTexture` and massage the output to product a string:

 ```js
 const basilChefs = ['mama', 'papa', 'baby'];